mdfaizan973/ZC_ORG/README.md

 # 🚀 Live Demo

-🔗 Check out the live version here! <a href="https://organicstore.vercel.app/">Live</a>
+🔗 Check out the live version here! <a href="https://organicstore.vercel.app/" target="_blank" rel="noopener noreferrer">Live</a>
+📄 Road Map and API Docs: <a href="https://classy-chess-c47.notion.site/Organic-Store-API-Documentation-1a15a2d4c68a80a8ad33dfcfcd6865f3" target="_blank" rel="noopener noreferrer">Documentation</a>

 # 📚 About the Project